Taylanozveren/PythonModelDevelopment/README.md

-# PythonModelDevelopment
+# PythonModelDevelopment (IBM, DATA SCIENCE)
-This notebook contains detailed and instructive tasks about model development in Python
+This notebook has discussed the issue of model development in detail.
+It can be used to practice later